arhankundu99/System-Design/Networking/Networking Fundamentals/Section 3_ Internet Protocol (IP)/README.md

 Now open vlc media player on another device in the same network `Media > Open Network Stream` and type `udp://239.255.0.1:1234`.
 We would now see the video getting played.

 So here, switch notes that whenever a frame comes to `239.255.0.1:1234`, then it would send it to the subscribers.

+## Multicast is difficult to setup in public internet.
+- Not all routers support multicast and the switches would have to maintain the subscription list of the subscribers.

+- Many live streaming applications do live streaming with the help of cdn through unicasting.

 ## tcpdump